 How Is Loss of Amenity Compensation Calculated?

 There are different ways in which different components of personal injury claims may be calculated.
-To calculate how much may be awarded for a specific injury (such as a hand amputation), a solicitor or other party helping to value your claim may refer to the Judicial College Guidelines.
+To calculate how much may be awarded for a specific injury (such as hand injuries), a solicitor or other party helping to value your claim may refer to the Judicial College Guidelines.
 When looking at how special damages are calculated, copies of invoices or receipts can be used.

 When looking at how loss of amenity is calculated, there is not a specific formula which may be used.
 A personal injury solicitor will look at and compare your overall quality of life before and after the accident.
 When putting a financial value on the difference between the two, personal injury solicitors may refer to previous cases.
 They may also take your life expectancy and age into account.